microsoft/FluidFramework/BREAKING.md

 loading, by directly implenting it.

-Conversion from the old constructor form to this new one is largely a mechanical process of wrapping the constructor with a call to `Component.createComonentFactory`.
+Conversion from the old constructor form to this new one is largely a mechanical process of wrapping the constructor with a call to `Component.createComponentFactory`.
 For example here is an existing call and its updating version.

 Existing: